leanprover-community/blog/posts/between-web-developer-and-perelman.md

 The figure shows a local patch of the surface in the original coordinates of the chosen calibration.
 This is why negative values appear on the axes.
 They have no independent substantive meaning: $C$, $A$, and $R$ are latent indices here, with no natural origin or physical units.

+Negative axis values therefore indicate position relative to the chosen baseline; they do not mean negative structural complexity or negative conceptual abstraction demand.

 **What matters is not the absolute scale, but the shape of the surface.**

 Moving from left to right along $C$, we see increasing structural complexity that the surface gradually learns to “digest.”